Aptomi/k8s-app-engine/README.md

 ----------------------|--------------------|----------------|-------------
 [Concepts](docs/install_concepts.md) | Local machine | *No* | Use this only if you want get familiar with Aptomi concepts, API and UI. k8s is not required

-### Setting up k8s Clusters
+### Setting up k8s Cluster

-You need to have access to 2 k8s clusters (or use two namespaces within the same cluster) in order to deploy services from the provided examples.
-This allows to take full advantage of Aptomi policy engine and use rules to deploy applications to different clusters.
+You need to have access a k8s cluster to deploy apps from the provided examples:

 Kubernetes Cluster | When to use     | How to run
 ------------|-----------------|-----------